nmsmith22389/kicad-footprint-generator/scripts/Connector/generator/size_definitions/README.md

     - if a dict conatining `x` and `y` is specified, then the marker is offset in `y` as above and additionally moved by the `x` offset.
     - a list of two floats is a shorthand for specifying `x` and `y` as above.
   - `fab`: [`True`|`False`] (default: `True`) specifies if a pin1 indicator should be drawn on fab or not.
+- `pad:` _dict_ specifies pad 1 properties, like shape and drill size.
+It has the same format as `pads` section above.

 ### `mount_pads:` _dict_
 Optional mount pads can be specified as dictionary entries.
 The names of the entries have no meaning